pcottle/MSWorddit/README.md

 ## Usage

-The site still gets around [50,000 unique visitors](http://msworddit.com/awstats.html) per month at the time of writing, so I've left the server running for the time being, despite the code not being in the best shape.
+The site still gets around [50,000 unique visitors](http://msworddit.com/awstats.html) per month at the time of writing (with ~350k total uniques), so I've left the server running for the time being despite the code not being in the best shape.

 ## Functionality